Basic Workflow Example 🚀#

 Technical Best Practices#

-- Version Control: Keep track of different story versions
+- Version Control: Track different story versions

 - Backup Everything: Maintain copies of all source materials